prebid/prebid-server/docs/endpoints/openrtb2/amp.md

 The `tag_id` ID must reference a [Stored BidRequest](../../developers/stored-requests.md#stored-bidrequests).
 For a thorough description of BidRequest JSON, see the [/openrtb2/auction](./auction.md) docs.

-Stored BidRequests for AMP have a few additional caveats:

-- The `imp` array must contain one, and only one, impression object
+The only caveat is that AMP BidRequests must contain an `imp` array with one, and only one, impression object.
-- `request.ext.prebid.targeting` _must_ be defined (`ext.prebid.targeting.pricegranularity` is still optional)
-- `request.ext.prebid.cache.bids` _must_ be defined to be an empty object

 ### Response